xiaohunying/notes/pages/aws.md

 - AWS DataSync: this is a managed service which helps you manage the transfer of data into and out of EFS.
 It is charged at a flat per GB rate.

+## Cost of Amazon FSx

+Amazon FSx comes in 2 forms: Amazon FSx for Windows File Server and Amazon FSx for Lustre.

+- Amazon FSx for Windows File Server:
+  - Flexibility cost based on Capacity, Throughput and Backups.
+  - Data Deduplication is recommended to reduce cost.
+No additional cost.
+  - Cost is associated with throughput
+- Amazon FSx for Lustre:
+  - Charged for Storage capacity.
+  - Data transfer between AZ will incur standard transfer costs for associated region.
+  - No cost is associated with throughput
+  - No setup fee.